-KPM (UK) encourages all its

-workers, customers and other business partners to report any concerns related to the direct activities, or the supply chains of, KPM (UK).
+KPM (UK) encourages all its workers, customers and other business partners to report any concerns related to the direct activities, or the supply chains of, KPM (UK).
 This includes any circumstances that may give rise to an enhanced risk of slavery or human trafficking.
-KPMUK's whistleblowing procedure is designed to make it easy for workers to make disclosures, without fear of retaliation.
-All KPM (UK) employees wherever they work in the world are encouraged to see that protecting KPMUKs integrity is their responsibility and have access to a reporting process so that they can raise any concerns they may have.
+KPM (UK)'s whistleblowing procedure is designed to make it easy for workers to make disclosures, without fear of retaliation.
+All KPM (UK) employees wherever they work in the world are encouraged to see that protecting KPM(UK)'s integrity is their responsibility and have access to a reporting process so that they can raise any concerns they may have.
 All disclosures are referred to KPM (UK) HR Department who then passes the report to a senior executive at KPM (UK) for investigation.
 All disclosures are treated in confidence and no one is adversely treated for making a report.

-Training on Slavery and Human Trafficking
+Training on Modern Slavery and Human Trafficking

-So that the procedures are properly understood and applied, KPM (UK) recognises that it must ensure that it has given its employees the right training.
+So that the procedures are properly understood and applied, KPM (UK) recognises that it must ensure it has given its employees the right training.
 KPM (UK) carries out continuous relevant job specific training for all its employees.

-In addition, the business will be identifying those departments where ethical compliance is particularly relevant (for example, Senior Management, Human Resources, Sales and Procurement) where there is a greater likelihood for these employees to be exposed to ethical issues.
+In addition, the business is in the process of identifying those departments where ethical compliance is particularly relevant (for example, Senior Management, Leadership Team, Human Resources, Sales and Procurement).
+These employees will be selected where there is a greater likelihood of them being exposed to ethical issues.
+KPM (UK) will require all staff directly involved with the Inbound/Outbound Supply Chains and HR to complete training on modern slavery.

-KPM (UK) will require all staff directly involved with the Supply Chain and HR to complete training on modern slavery.
-KPMUK's modern slavery training is yet to be defined, and we are actively seeking appropriate training programmes relevant to our requirements, but will cover areas such as:
+KPMUK's modern slavery training is currently being defined and we are actively researching appropriate training programmes relevant to our requirements, but will cover areas such as:

-- Our business's purchasing practices, which influence supply chain conditions and which should therefore be designed to prevent purchases at unrealistically low prices, the use of labour engaged on unrealistically low wages or wages below a country's national minimum wage, or the provision of products by an unrealistic deadline; - How to assess the risk of slavery and human trafficking in relation to various aspects of the business, including resources and support available; - How to identify the signs of slavery and human trafficking; - What initial steps should be taken if slavery or human trafficking is suspected; - How to escalate potential slavery or human
+- Our business's purchasing practices, which influence supply chain conditions and which should therefore be designed to prevent purchases at unrealistically low prices, the use of labour engaged on unrealistically low wages or wages below a country's national minimum wage, or the provision of products by an unrealistic deadline; - How to assess the risk of slavery and human trafficking in relation to various aspects of the business, including resources and support available; - How to identify the signs of slavery and human trafficking; - What initial steps should be taken if slavery or human trafficking is suspected; - How to escalate potential slavery or human trafficking issues to the relevant parties within the organisation;

-- trafficking issues to the relevant parties within the organisation; - What messages, business incentives or guidance can be given to suppliers and other business partners and contractors to implement anti-slavery policies; and - What steps the organisation should take if suppliers or contractors do not implement antislavery policies in high-risk scenarios, including their removal from the organisation's supply chains. - The Awareness Raising Programme has now been implemented and communicated to all staff through our corporate communication portal
+- What messages, business incentives or guidance can be given to suppliers and other business partners and contractors to implement anti-slavery policies; and - What steps the organisation should take if suppliers or contractors do not implement antislavery policies in high-risk scenarios, including their removal from the organisation's supply chains.